How to Sell a Car With a Loan

 • Private buyer with negative equity: If you're upside-down on your auto loan, you'll need to come up with the difference between the loan payoff amount and the sale price.
 Use the buyer's payment to pay off as much of the loan as possible and cover the remaining amount with your own funds.

-• Trading in your car at a dealership: In this case, the dealership typically works directly with your lender to pay off the loan.
+• Dealership trade-in: In this case, the dealership typically works directly with your lender to pay off the loan.
 Generally, the dealer applies the value of your car toward your new purchase.
 If you owe more than the car's value, the dealer may offer to roll the remaining loan balance into your new car loan.
 While this is a convenient option, be aware it's a costly one that raises the total loan amount and consequently your monthly payments.

 Frequently Asked Questions